-At St John and St James' we believe that all children have mental health.
-We believe that teaching them to understand and manage their wellbeing and emotions will equip them with the knowledge and skills necessary to stay well and achieve their full potential.
-As with all of the learning at St John and St James', our hope is that the skills we teach our pupils now will continue to be helpful to them in their futures.
+At St John and St James we believe that teaching children to understand and manage their wellbeing and emotions will equip them with the knowledge and skills necessary to stay well and achieve their full potential.
+Within the curriculum at St John and St James, our hope is that the skills we teach our pupils now will continue to be helpful to them in their futures.